-Students checking out at the end of the year must make a check-out appointment with their Resident Assistant, Residence Director or acquire the necessary Express Check-Out materials no later than 5:00 p.m. the Monday of finals week.
+Students checking out at the end of the year must make a check-out appointment with their Resident Assistant or Residence Director no later than 5:00 p.m. the Monday of finals week.
 Those students who will be moving into Transitional/Summer Housing will also need to make an appointment to check into their new location before they check out of their current location.
 At all other times throughout the year, students must make a check-out appointment at least 24 hours prior to their departure date.
 Students not making an appointment in advance will receive a \$25 fine.